amartint/Methyaltion-associated-STRs/README.md

 # Methylation associated STRs
-Scripts used for performing methylation QTL mapping using STR genotypes
+Scripts used for performing methylation QTL mapping using STR genotypes.

 ## QTL mapping of STRs associated with DNA methylation levels (mSTRs)
 This repository contains scripts for performing QTL mapping analysis using Short Tandem Repeats (STR) genotypes and genome-wide DNA methylation profiling generated from PCR-free Illumina sequencing using [HipSTR](https://github.com/HipSTR-ToolHipSTR) and the Illumina Infinium MethylationEPIC array.

 ### Genotyping of tandem repeats
 Genotypes were generated for STRs included in [HipSTR-references](https://github.com/HipSTR-Tool/HipSTR-references).
-Resulting genotypes were then filtered using default parameters as indicated in [HipSTR-tool](https://hipstr-tool.github.io/HipSTR/#default-filtering), and only STRs fulfilling the criteria listed below were selected for downstream analysis.
+Resulting genotypes were then filtered using default parameters as indicated in [HipSTR-tool](https://hipstr-tool.github.io/HipSTR/#default-filtering), and selected according to the listed criteria

-•	a minimum genotyping rate of ≥50%
+•	minimum genotyping rate of ≥50%

 •	motif length of ≥2 bp